I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddiarg_video_process_input_stream_arguments_0020.md

 ## Members

-`AlphaBlending`
+`InputStream`

+The set of references to be able to perform processing.
+If stereo format is <b>D3D12DDI_VIDEO_FRAME_STEREO_FORMAT_SEPARATE</b>, two sets of input streams must be supplied.
+If stereo format is any other mode, the first set of reference must be supplied, and the second should be zero initialized.

+`Transform`

-The planar alpha for an input stream on the video processor.
-For more information, see the  <a href="..\d3d12umddi\ns-d3d12umddi-d3d12ddi_video_process_alpha_blending_0020.md">D3D12DDI_VIDEO_PROCESS_ALPHA_BLENDING</a> structure.
+Flip, rotation, scale and destination translation for the video input.
+For more information, see the <a href="..\d3d12umddi\ns-d3d12umddi-d3d12ddi_video_process_transform_0020.md">D3D12DDI_VIDEO_PROCESS_TRANSFORM</a> structure.

-`ColorSpace`

-The colorspace for the video processor input and reference surfaces as a <a href="https://msdn.microsoft.com/E25C933F-0DB3-4BC4-9755-9361B2B9B9CB">DXGI_COLOR_SPACE_TYPE</a> value.
+`Flags`

+Options for the input stream.
+For more information, see the <a href="..\d3d12umddi\ne-d3d12umddi-d3d12ddi_video_process_input_stream_flags_0020.md">D3D12DDI_VIDEO_PROCESS_INPUT_STREAM_FLAGS</a> enumeration.

+`RateInfo`

+Frame rate and input and output indexes for frame rate conversion and deinterlacing.
+For more information, see the <a href="..\d3d12umddi\ns-d3d12umddi-d3d12ddi_video_process_input_stream_rate_info_0020.md">D3D12DDI_VIDEO_PROCESS_INPUT_STREAM_RATE_INFO</a> structure.

+`FieldType`

+Frame format as progressive or interlaced for the input stream.

 `DeinterlaceMode`

 The deinterlace mode to use.
 For more information, see the <a href="..\d3d12umddi\ne-d3d12umddi-d3d12ddi_video_process_deinterlace_flags_0020.md">D3D12DDI_VIDEO_PROCESS_DEINTERLACE_FLAGS</a> enumeration.

-`EnableAutoProcessing`

-Whether to enable automatic processing features on the video processor.

-`FieldType`

-Frame format as progressive or interlaced for the input stream.
+`StereoFormat`

+Specifies whether the stream is stereo or not.
+If there is a value of <b>D3D12DDI_VIDEO_FRAME_STEREO_FORMAT_SEPARATE</b>, there are two sets of input textures and references.
+This is to support a stereo interlaced case.

+`ColorSpace`

+The colorspace for the video processor input and reference surfaces as a <a href="https://msdn.microsoft.com/E25C933F-0DB3-4BC4-9755-9361B2B9B9CB">DXGI_COLOR_SPACE_TYPE</a> value.

 `FilterFlags`